-I have been experimenting with exactly this.
+I have been experimenting a lot with spelt flour in my baking recipes.
 In every recipe I’ve tried so far, spelt has worked amazingly.

 It has been so good I’ve even decided that spelt is far better at making tastier baked products than normal plain flours ever could.
 It has a nuttier more rustic flavour and creates heartier breaded products.
 It even works well in sweet baking!

-Can plain flour be replaced like-for-like with plain flour?
+Can plain flour be replaced like-for-like with spelt flour?

 When using spelt flour you can use the exact same amount as you would plain flour.
 You may find that your dough is a little heavier though as the flour isn’t as heavily processed.
 If you are looking for a lighter bake, I recommend using some Doves gluten-free flour mixes and blending together.